pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

     simultaneously in one job run.

-A transaction is a Pachyderm operation that enables you to create a collection of Pachyderm commands and execute them concurrently in a single job run.
-Regular Pachyderm operations are executed consequently, one after another.
+A transaction is a Pachyderm operation that enables you to create a collection of Pachyderm commands and execute them concurrently.
+Regular Pachyderm operations, that are not in a transaction, are executed one after another.
 However, when you need to run multiple commands at the same time, you can use transactions.
 The transaction framework provides a method for batching together commit propagation such that changed branches are collected over the course of the transaction and all propagated in one batch at